 Gigabyte has included a small factory overclock which takes the Gaming OC boost clock to 1740 MHz.
 This does not come close to the boost clocks offered by some of the premium variants but it is a nice touch nonetheless.
 The card features a single 8-pin PCIe connector, however, which may hinder its overclocking headroom somewhat.

 Gigabyte Gaming OC is a nice budget offering overall that provides efficient cooling performance and a small factory overclock as well.
 While it may not provide a large amount of RGB or insanely high boost clocks, it does deliver on the core aspects while maintaining a budget target.
-This card should definitely be a consideration for someone looking for an AIB variant of the 3060 Ti without completely breaking the bank.
+This card should definitely be a consideration for someone looking for an AIB variant of the best budget RTX 3060 Ti without completely breaking the bank.